happysky19/pydisort/joss/paper.md

 4. We leverage `Pybind11` [@jakob2024pybind11] to interface between `Python` API calls and our intermediate `C++` interface.
 `Pybind11` is a header-only modern alternative to `f2py` with graceful type-handling, casting and memory management.
 5. We design software architecture to support building the C/C++ backend libraries as shared libraries, linking them to `libtorch` and `Python`, and distributing them as `pip`-installable packages for various platforms, including `Linux` and `MacOS`.
-6. We automate the building and distribution process using `cibuildwheel` on Mac images and linux images with `glibc 2.28+`, which is the minimum version of `glibc` required by `PyTorch v2.7+`.
+6. We automate the building and distribution process using `cibuildwheel` on Mac images and Linux images with `glibc 2.28+`, which is the minimum version of `glibc` required by `PyTorch v2.7+`.
 7. We dynamically determine the `CXX11_ABI` version from the upstream `libtorch` library.
-Currently with `libtorch v2.7`, the `CXX11_ABI` version is `1` for linux distributions and `0` for MacOS distributions.
+Currently with `libtorch v2.7`, the `CXX11_ABI` version is `1` for Linux distributions and `0` for MacOS distributions.
 8. We provide two frontends: (1) a `Python` interface and (2) a `C++` interface.
 The former is useful for users who want to use the package in `Python` and take advantage of the machine learning capabilities enabled by `PyTorch`, while the latter is useful for users who want to integrate the package into their own `C/C++` packages.
 9. We automate the Continuous Integration (CI) and Continuous Distribution (CD) processes using `GitHub Actions` to ensure that minimal human effort is required for maintaining the package.